 Whether you’re doing yoga, Pilates, or any floor-based exercise routine, Heathyoga Yoga Knee Pad can be put in good use.
 It complements any yoga mat and can be used on any surface.
 If you like to travel, you’ll love this yoga knee pad a lot because it comes with a convenient carrying strap.

 If you want a more affordable option, REEHUT Yoga Knee Pad might be your best choice.
-It costs less than $10, yet it offers almost the same features as the most expensive brands.
+It offers almost the same features as other brands.
 REEHUT is 15 mm thick and made of non-toxic NBR foam material.

 Editor’s Pick: Best Yoga Knee Pads